Jjeje007/syuppod/README.md

 > SYnc UPdate POrtage Daemon

 Syuppod is a python3 daemon which automate syncing and pretending update for gentoo portage manager.
-It can also, optionally, manage git kernel update (pull) and list new branch or new kernel, for the moment only for [zen-kernel](https://github.com/zen-kernel/zen-kernel).
 It intend to be run as a root service using /etc/init.d/ but for debugging puproses it can be run in a terminal.
 Any way, it as to be run as root.

 It uses dbus to expose informations to user space tools and it have an already written client (trival).
-With this client (syuppo-cli), you can retrieve informations about new update package available, syncing stats and, for git, available kernel depending on which is available from git and which have been installed.
+With this client (syuppo-cli), you can retrieve informations about new update package available, syncing stats.
 And many more (also more to come).

 I'm using it with [conky](https://github.com/brndnmtthws/conky) to display some informations.
 But it have no